aburambadkar/90DaysOfDevOps/2026/day-30/day-30-images.md

 Write in your notes: What are layers and why does Docker use them?

 Each command you include in docker file to build this image is converted into one layer of some size.
-If another build has a layer in common, docker will not create another layer, instead with cache this layer and build other layers on top of it.
-This caching makes images small in sizeand consume less resources.
+If a build has a layer in common, docker will not create another layer, instead it will cache this layer and build other layers on top of it.
+This caching makes images small in size and consume less resources.

 Task 3: Container Lifecycle